- [Bandwidth definitions]

-If the carrier of a CW telegraphy transmitter is keyed on/off with a stream of rectangular pulses, then the RF spectrum of the transmitted signal shows a large very narrow peak at the carrier frequency, and two identical sidebands, one on each side of the carrier frequency, at a distance equal to the tone frequency.
+If the carrier of a CW telegraphy transmitter is keyed on/off with a stream of rectangular pulses (such as the envelope of tone pulses), then the RF spectrum of the transmitted signal shows a large very narrow peak at the carrier frequency.
+Symmetrically about this carrier frequency, there is a series of side-lobes.
 See Fig. 2 below.
-Note that the spectrum of an SSB (single Side Band) transmitter that is modulated with a stream of rectangular tone pulses basically looks the same, though shifted to the left (LSB) or right (USB) by a distance equal to the tone frequency.

-Fig. X: spectrum of the RF output signal of a CW-telegraphy transmitter, keyed with a stream of rectangular pulses
+Fig. 2: spectrum of the RF output signal of a CW-telegraphy transmitter, keyed with a stream of rectangular pulses

 If the carrier of an AM transmitter is modulated with a stream of rectangular tone pulses, then the RF spectrum of the transmitted signal shows a large very narrow peak at the carrier frequency, and two identical sidebands, one on each side of the carrier frequency, at a distance equal to the tone frequency.
 See Fig. 3 below.
 The sidebands are mirror-imaged, but since they are symmetrical, they are the same.

 Fig. 3: spectrum of the RF output signal of an AM transmitter, modulated with rectangular tone pulses